End Digestive Woes

 And, if that’s not frightening enough, there’s more bad news.
 Maybe you’ve heard of proton pump inhibitors, like Prilosec.
 These are powerful drugs that protect the stomach from damage caused by other drugs known as NSAIDs (nonsteroidal anti-inflammatory drugs), like ibuprofen and aspirin, by reducing stomach acid.
 New research shows that proton pump inhibitors not only interfere with stomach acid production; they also kill off a significant number of “probiotics,” the good intestinal bacteria that help keep us healthy.
 The end result is that the stomach is protected from NSAIDs, but damage now occurs in the small intestine, where it’s harder to treat.
 This is what I consider the true cost of prescription medication: bodily harm that patients are seldom aware of until later in their treatment.

 As I discussed these points with Leo, he kept nodding politely.
 But, clearly, he was not convinced.
 So, I asked him if he was willing to take part in an experiment, and he agreed.
-For the next month, I wanted him to follow my advice — ease off the antacids, make a few changes to his diet and eating habits, and try some supplements, including one that surprised Leo (and may surprise you, too).
+For the next month, I wanted him to follow my advice — ease off the antacids, make a few changes to his diet and eating habits, and try some natural antacid alternative supplements, including one that surprised Leo (and may surprise you, too).
 I asked him to call in at the end of the month and tell me how he was doing.

 “Okay, I’ll give it a shot,” he said.
 “But how do you know I’m not going to cheat or go to another doctor and get a prescription?”